Table of Contents

 What is Market Timing?

 Market timing represents a trading strategy where traders buy and sell assets by predicting future market price movements.
-Usually, market timing strategies make assumptions about the price of a security at a certain time using past price values, predictive methods, technical indicators, and economic data.
+Usually, market timing strategies make assumptions about the price of a security at a particular time using past price values, predictive methods, technical indicators, and economic data.
+Market timings predict market fluctuations for profit.

 Market timings help market participants in trading price movements of various financial assets.
-When a trader or investor aces this strategy, he can buy when the market is at a dip and sell it when the market peaks.
+When a trader or investor adopts this strategy, he can buy when the market is at a dip and sell it when it peaks.
 This gives me the benefit of entering and exiting the market at the right time.
-Market timings can be used for this purpose as well as to choose from various asset classes.
+Market timings can be used to choose from various asset classes for this purpose.

-Though for average investors, that’s not the case.
-The best that they can do is invest money, keeping the long-term goal in mind.
+However, for average investors, that’s not the case.
+The best they can do is invest money, keeping the long-term goal in mind.

 How to Analyse Market Timing?

-There are two main approaches for making buy or sell decisions under market timing terms, as stated below.
+As stated below, two main approaches exist for making buy or sell decisions under market timing terms.

 Fundamental Analysis